SergiyKochenko/portfolio-project-four/README.md

 ## Automated testing (Unit test)

 - I have tested my web site, as experiment with automated testing.
-Currently I have covered 97% in total.
-In the future I plan to have automated testing for the whole app.
+Currently I have covered 100% in total.
 - See below the attached screen shots of the unit tests:
 <details>
 <summary>tests_admin.py</summary>